aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 : **Table 2**

--   For information on using the Performance Profile Creator (PPC) to generate a performance profile, see [Creating a performance profile](../scalability_and_performance/cnf-create-performance-profiles/#cnf-create-performance-profiles).
+-   For information on using the Performance Profile Creator (PPC) to generate a performance profile, see [Creating a performance profile](../cnf-create-performance-profiles/#cnf-create-performance-profiles).

-### Configuring workload hints manually
+### Configuring workload hints manually {#configuring-workload-hints_cnf-master}

 **Procedure**